 UI Components and libraries

 The Proto.io UI components are graphical elements designed to simulate the basic mobile OS UI elements.
-There are three collections of components: Basic, Device libraries and Icons.
+There are three collections of components: Basic, UI and Templates.
 You can switch between collections by clicking on the relevant tab.

 Components can be added to the canvas either by dragging and dropping them on the canvas or by double-clicking on the component icon.
 When a component item is added to the canvas, then a relevant layer appears in the Layers list and the Properties and Interactions Inspector appears for you to edit size, position, properties, and interactions (see Inspector).

 Searching for things (CMD/CTRL+f)